 - (a) made available only to members of the Council; and - (b) must not be published or copied without an order of the Council.

-11.06 Clerk to maintain register
+10.06 Clerk to maintain register

-The Clerk will maintain a register showing the name of any person examining documents tabled under this Standing Order.
+The Clerk will maintain a register showing the name of any person examining documents provided under Standing Orders 10.03 and 10.05.